GrammaticalFramework/gftest/README.md

 Give the PGF grammar as an argument with `-g`.
 If the file is not in the same directory, you need to give the full file path.

+**It is recommended to compile your PGF with the gf flag `--optimize-pgf`**, otherwise this tool can be very slow.
+For example, `gf -make --optimize-pgf FoodsEng.gf FoodsGer.gf`.

 You can give the grammar with or without `.pgf`.